OpenPIV/openpiv.github.com/index.md

 <div class="jumbotron">
 <p>
-	<strong>OpenPIV</strong> is the community driven initiative to develop the free and open-source algorithms and methods for Particle Image Velocimetry (PIV) image analyiss and post-processing.
+	<strong>OpenPIV</strong> is the community driven initiative to develop free and open-source software for Particle Image Velocimetry (PIV) image analyiss and post-processing.
 </p>
 </div>